-- What place it will take up within an existing portfolio.
+- What place it will take up within their existing portfolio.

 What might be a great investment for one investor may not suit another.
-Also keep in mind that diversity is important, and commercial property offers a great opportunity to achieve this without investing a fortune.
+Keep in mind that diversity is important, and commercial properties offer a great opportunity to achieve this without investing a fortune.

 It is always a good idea to consider the worst possible scenario.
-What impact will this have and what security is in place for you to protect you against it?
+Ask yourself the impact it will have on you and your portfolio and the measures you can take against it.

-By asking the questions outlined above, you can go quite a ways in ascertaining whether an investment is secure, profitable and right for you.
+By asking the questions outlined above, you can go a long way in ascertaining whether an investment is secure, profitable, and right for you.
 However, the most important thing is to ask a professional consultant any questions that come into your head, regardless of how silly it may seem to you.
-One of the most crucial aspects of security in any investment is your own understanding—and even if this takes 100 questions, so be it.
+One of the most crucial aspects of security in any investment is your own understanding—and even if this takes a hundred more questions, so be it.